Click on any photo for slide show

 The Tundra Swans are a sight not to be missed.
 Return of the Swans is an annual event hosted by Pinery Provincial Park and The Lambton Heritage Museum.

 Brentwood on the Beach is a 4 star, nine room luxury Bed and Breakfast Inn with the amenities you would expect to find in one of the resorts Ontario has to offer.
 Brentwood on the Beach is located in St. Joseph on a private, sandy beach between Grand Bend and Bayfield, south of Goderich and west of Stratford, Ontario, Canada.
 Brentwood on the Beach also offers two luxury cottage rentals for your holiday rental plans.
-Call us to inquire about your vacation rental.
 Come and enjoy all that Brentwood on the Beach accommodations has to offer on Lake Huron in Southwestern Ontario.